Visa Traveler

 • Includes the US territories: US Virgin Islands, Puerto Rico, Northern Mariana Islands, and Guam

-• American Samoa Department of Legal Affairs
+• Official source: American Samoa Visitors Bureau and Department of Legal Affairs

 Central America